 - Peak traffic – depending on the hosting company you are using, some companies experience traffic.
 When there is a lot of traffic, the server becomes slow.
 Therefore, it is necessary for you to do a lot of research before settling on a company.

-- If the server is not properly configured, it can lead to the security vulnerability.
+- If the server is not properly configured, it can lead to a security vulnerability.

 VPS Hosting is an excellent hosting solution for both medium and high traffic websites, eCommerce and heavy resource websites as well.

-Therefore, if you are looking for a business scale, reliable and secure hosting environment, it is worth to consider using VPS Hosting for your site.
+Therefore, if you are looking for a business scale, reliable and secure hosting environment, it is worth considering using VPS Hosting for your site.